 In 2014, Barbara was awarded 2014 UK Community Energy ‘Volunteer of the Year’ Award.
 Barbara was a founder Director of PEC and has served on the Board since 2013.
-She is also a Director of PEC Renewables.
+She is currently Deputy Chair.

 He has lived in Plymouth for over 20 years and has over 30 years of experience in commercial and marketing roles at senior and director levels.